CSA-OCP-GER/windows-virtual-desktop/3_wvd_infrastructure/readme.md

 ## Create a tenant in Windows Virtual Desktop

+Please follow the Guide in the docs and check the "important to know" section before you start doing anything in the your demo environment.

 [Step by step guide Microsoft Docs](https://docs.microsoft.com/de-de/azure/virtual-desktop/tenant-setup-azure-active-directory)

+## Please __read__ before doing the step by step guide
 Important to know - you will need the Directory ID of the Azure AD to which the WVD Service should be registered.
 You will find the ID in the Azure Portal (see screenshot):

 ![Directory ID](../9_images/directory-id.png)